Exit 0

 Exit 0 is the second studio album from American singer-songwriter Steve Earle (credited to Steve Earle & The Dukes), released in 1987.
-Earle was nominated for two 1988 Grammy Awards for songs on the album, Best Male Country Vocalist for "Exit 0" and Best Country Song for "Nowhere Road".
+Earle was nominated for a 1988 Grammy Award for Best Country Vocal Performance, Male, for the album.

 The album was recorded digitally, using the Mitsubishi X-800 at Nashville's Emerald Studios.
 All of the album's ten tracks were written or co-written by Earle.
 Earle and his band played live shows regularly during breaks in recording.

 Exit 0 is stylistically very similar to its predecessor, Guitar Town, and was Earle's final pure-country album before incorporating hard rock with country on his next releases.
 It is today described by Allmusic as "livelier stuff than nearly anyone in Nashville was cranking out at the time".

 Track listing

 All songs written by Steve Earle unless otherwise noted.